apache/buildstream-site/content/pages/index.md

 Continuous, JHBuild, Flatpak Builder and Android repo.

-BuildStream supports multiple build-systems (e.g. autotools, cmake, cpan, distutils, make, meson, qmake), and can create outputs in a range of formats (e.g. debian packages, flatpak runtimes, sysroots, system images) for multiple platforms and chipsets.
+BuildStream supports multiple build-systems (e.g. autotools, cmake, cpan, distutils, make, meson, qmake, pip) through its [core plugins].
+[External plugins] allow the creation of a range of output formats (e.g. debian packages, flatpak runtimes, system images) for multiple platforms and chipsets.

 Our core users are application developers and system integrators who create production-ready software systems that need to be maintained efficiently and